TheMastro-11/Tezos-Contracts/README.md

 Therefore at the beginning of my work, i tested all three of them.

 ## Use Cases
-First I read all the manuals in order to understand how a smart contract works and what were the available features and the various generalities on: types, methods, utils, etc.. in each languages.
+First I read all the manuals in order to understand how a smart contract works and what were the available features and the various generalities on: types, methods, utils, etc.. in each language.
-Than I have developed a set of use cases trying to explore all possible features and complexity levels:
+Then I have developed a set of use cases trying to explore all possible features and complexity levels:
 - [Simple Transfer](https://github.com/TheMastro-11/Evaluating-execution-and-development-costs-in-the-Tezos-blockchain/tree/master/contracts/SimpleTransfer)
 - [Auction](https://github.com/TheMastro-11/Evaluating-execution-and-development-costs-in-the-Tezos-blockchain/tree/master/contracts/Auction)
 - [King of Tezos](https://github.com/TheMastro-11/Evaluating-execution-and-development-costs-in-the-Tezos-blockchain/tree/master/contracts/KingOfTezos)